TPrabhat/Protogame/README.md

 # Protogame
 A game developed in Unity

-Download the .exe and the .dll file
+Download all files and unzip them into one folder on a Windows machine

 Use keys "a" and "d" to move left and right respectively